GuduleLapointe/w4os/readme.txt

 * Create avatar from custom profile page
 * Choose new avatar apparence from default models
 * Change avatar password (via web user password)
-* Sync avatar and website passwords (partial, not on avatar creation)
+* Sync avatar and website passwords (partially done, not on avatar creation)

 ### Roadmap

 * short term (for 1.0 release)
-  * check and use website password when creating an avatar
+  * *NEXT MOVE: check and use website password when creating an avatar*
   * option to use WordPress name as avatar name (in this case, lock WordPress name changes once an avatar is set)
   * Create avatar from standard wp-admin/profile.php page